dpascoa/cassandra-user-activity-tracker/README.md

 - View results in a clean interactive table
 - See a **bar chart of event type distribution**

-> The dashboard connects directly to your local Cassandra database and is a great way to showcase your data modeling and analytics skills.
+> The dashboard connects directly to your local Cassandra database.

 ### 📷 Screenshots
 <p align="center">